jfmedina05/jfmedina05/README.md

 Inspired by my sister's experience with Type 1 diabetes, I'm especially interested in medical devices, digital health, and human-centered engineering.

+I'm also active in engineering leadership and professional development as the Founder and President of SHPE at Indiana University.

 🌐 **Portfolio:** [www.jaidenmedina.com](http://www.jaidenmedina.com)

 ---